Nataneljpwd/Onboarding-Newbies/chapter_01/final_exercise_01.md

 the metadata is stored in memory and also in a persistant FSImage file, in addition to a local editlog which includes the logs of all the eddits that have happened to the file system structure. the namenodes also monitors all the data nodes and knows which are alive and which are down.

+23. **Q:** What is the optimal HDFS files size? how does having multiple small files hurt the HDFS?
+23. **A:** The optimal file size in hdfs is the block size which by default is 128 MB, that is because the namenode then needs to allocate only a single block on the data node, in addition to that, when preforming mapreduce or spark jobs, there will be minimal data movement because the amount of mappers is decided by the amount of splits the data has, if we have only one split that means that one mapper wil be assigned which will occupy less resources for that block, and in addition there is less overhead on the file due to it consisting of only one block, so even in the namenode, it only needs to know where each replica is and does not need to know about multiple replicas of different blocks, it is not smaller because then, we create a smaller block and we save the same amount of metadata in the namenode as in the case of a 128 MB file which means that we have the same overhead for the same data or more overhead per MB of data.
+Small files hurt the hdfs due to the Name node storing the metadata about each file in memory (and on the fsimage), it can cause uneccesarry load on the ram of the name node and occupy the space that could have been used for larger files.
+Due to the namenode ram being one of the limiting factors of the scalability of the cluster (because the metadata of the fs is stored in ram) small files occupy ram memory and if we have a lot of them, we can save substantially less data in the cluster, because instead of saving larger files, we store smaller files, which use the same amount of ram memory on the namenode (almost the same amount) which in extreme cases can cause the namenode server to get an out of memory exception which will cause downtime and might cause data loss (depending on the cluster configuration) or cause realatively long downtime if the exception is thrown as it requires manual resolution by either increasing the size of the heap of the namnenode or adding ram to the name node if the heap size is at its max value.

 8. **Q:** What is a DataNode in HDFS?
 8. **A:** A DataNode is the node that saves the data itself in the form of blocks with a max size that was configured beforehand in the hdfs-site.
 The datanode also performs the computations and analysis (such as running mapreduce jobs or spark processes, an example could be to detect fradulent activity over a long period of time) of the data on the machines which allows for less movement of data.